lauxley/django-mptt-menu/README.md

 Lightweight and modular menu manager using [mptt](http://django-mptt.github.io/django-mptt/) for the [Django](https://www.djangoproject.com) framework.

+The goal of django-mptt-menu is to be as fast as possible and yet allow the menu to be built from different sources (different models, static urls..), to resolve this, we use django's contenttypes framework.
+It's ok because most of the time a menu can be heavily cached forever.
+But if you don't need this level of modularity, don't use this :)

 Usage
 =====